 User-uploaded files should generally be considered to be untrusted input.
-If the appropiate Content Security Policy is not set when opening a file, browsers may render it and interpret potentially malicious code.
+If the appropriate Content Security Policy is not set when opening a file, browsers may render it and interpret potentially malicious code.
 Therefore, user-uploaded files should be served by either octet stream downloads, or from an unrelated domain, such as a cloud file storage bucket.
-This reduces the risk from XSS vectors or other attacks from the uploaded file.
+This reduces the risk of XSS vectors or other attacks from the uploaded file.

 CAPEC-19: Embedding Scripts within Scripts.
 An attack of this type exploits a programs' vulnerabilities that are brought on by allowing remote hosts to execute scripts.
 The adversary leverages this capability to execute their own script by embedding it within other scripts that the target software is likely to execute.
 The adversary must have the ability to inject their script into a script that is likely to be executed.

 CAPEC-165: File Manipulation.
 An attacker modifies file contents or attributes (such as extensions or names) of files in a manner to cause incorrect processing by an application.

 CWE-646: Reliance on File Name or Extension of Externally-Supplied File.
 The software allows a file to be uploaded, but it relies on the file name or extension of the file to determine the appropriate behaviors.
 This could be used by attackers to cause the file to be misclassified and processed in a dangerous fashion.

 CWE-1021: Improper Restriction of Rendered UI Layers or Frames.
 The web application does not restrict or incorrectly restricts frame objects or UI layers that belong to another application or domain, which can lead to user confusion about which interface the user is interacting with.